aaronestre/TagalogDictionaryScrape/README.md

 - **Regex** parses and formats the extracted text.
 - **Pandas** stores and organizes the data for further analysis.

+I wanted to create my own dicitionary of Tagalog vocabulary words in order to use for my other project, **Tagalong**.
+With this data, I can update a database with the words so that I can then make flashcards to learn from.

 ---

 ### Example Output